|SHORT STORY WRITING GUIDE FOR KIDS|

 All stories have a beginning, a middle, and an end.
 With short stories, beginnings need to introduce the main character and jump into their problem as quickly as possible.

 Then comes the middle which takes up most of the story.
-This is where the adventure kicks off, where your character makes a decision, takes action, messes up as they struggle with their problem.
+This is where the adventure kicks off, where your character makes a choice, takes action, and generally messes up as they struggle with their problem.

 Don't forget to sprinkle emotions (fear, excitement, joy, sadness, anger...) and senses (sight, sound, touch, smell, taste) throughout your first draft, to bring your story to life.
 And use similes and metaphors to help paint a picture for the reader.